A. J. Turner: Stonewall Brigade Band

 They gave their first formal concert on July 17, 1857, at Union Hall on Beverley Street in Staunton.
+At the concert on December 1, 1857, Turner was presented by lawyer A. H. H. Stuart and the band with a silver cornet.

 By 1859 the band had come to be known as Turner's Silver Cornet Band.
 At Armory Hall on April 4, 1861, Turner's Silver Cornet Band, together with the Staunton Musical Association and the Glee Club, presented the last concert to be given before the Civil War.
 Turner played the soprano cornet.

 Civil War

 The band was mustered into the 5th Virginia Infantry Regiment under Stonewall Jackson and Colonel William S. Baylor, and left Staunton on April 17, 1861.
 Soon after the Battle of First Manassas, the band earned the name Stonewall Brigade Band, and has been known as such ever since.

 As well as playing their instruments, band members fought and acted as couriers and letter bearers or medical assistants.
 In addition to entertaining the troops in the field, the band frequently appeared in concerts in Fredericksburg, Richmond, Staunton, and elsewhere to support recruiting rallies, clothing drives, and war relief fundraising.

 An account of the Battle of Hoke's Run in the Staunton Spectator reads: "Little Charley Turner, a boy about 15 years of age, insisted so strongly on going with the Augusta Guards that his father finally yielded to his importunities and allowed him to go.
 The result shows that little Charley went to perform service, for he made one of the enemy bite the dust."
 Though not in the band, Turner's first son Charles was an orderly and courier for Stonewall Jackson.

 A. J. Turner and his son T. M. Turner enlisted for the Confederacy on April 1, 1862.
-They were in the Churchville Cavalry Troop, 14th Virginia Infantry Company I for a time, commanded by James A. Cochran, before transferring into the 5th.
 They served through the Valley Campaign, the Seven Days Battles around Richmond, and were at the Battle of Cedar Mountain.
 They were discharged because of age (A. J. too old and T. M. too young) on August 22, 1862.
+They were then in the Churchville Cavalry Troop, 14th Virginia Company I for a time, commanded by James A. Cochran.